bj1024/CopyCleanerTranslate/README.md

 This is a translation repository of CopyCleaner for iOS application.
 Contains characters used within the app and AppStore wordings.
 If there is a translation error, please pull request.
-The author's translation skills are very low. 😅

 # Contents